FelixWaweru/MHENGA/README.md

 # MHENGA
-An implementation of Swahili and Node JS to create a Twitter Bot that posts Swahili sayings
+An implementation of Swahili-lang and Node JS to create a Twitter Bot that posts Swahili sayings

 ![alt text](https://github.com/FelixWaweru/MHENGA/blob/main/Images/khanga.jpg)